Bertonlome/Presentations/Visar/slides.md

 - Add **argument validator** to flag unsupported claims

 **Study B:** use the behaviour trace of Study A and perform automatic audits of factual accuracy and bias awareness compare to a ground-truth dataset with the grounding pipeline

+**Study B alternate:** If more HCI-oriented, we can study the impact of continuously "fact-checking" the text and presenting the results to the users, see how this function will affect user's revision.

 ---